Instant Pot Low-Carb All-Beef Ancho and Anaheim Chili (Video)

-All beef chili with Ancho and Anaheim chile peppers, made in the pressure cooker is a delicious option for chili that's low-carb, Keto, low-glycemick gluten-free, and South Beach Diet phase one.
+Instant Pot Low-Carb All-Beef Ancho and Anaheim Chili is a delicious option for chili that’s low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet phase one.
 And this can even be Paleo if you skip the optional cheese and sour cream toppings.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 Love Your Instant Pot?